apigee/edge-gcp/multinode-autoscale/jinja/README.md

 ## Apigee Deployment on GCP

- - At this point of time supported topologies are 2,5 , 7 and 9 .
-Additionally for 5,7,9 topologies you can setup auto scaling.
-When set of auto scaling, Routers and MP's are configured in seperate nodes.
+ - At this point of time, supported topologies are 2,5,7 and 9.
+For 5,7,9 node topologies, you can setup auto scaling.
+When set to auto scaling, Routers and MP's are configured in seperate nodes.
- - Additionally it also creates 1 node Developer portal for each supported toplogy.
-So for example if you choose to deploy 5 node topology, a 6th node will spin up with developer portal.
+ - Additionally it also create Developer portal in a separate node for all supported toplogies.
+So for example if you choose to deploy 5 node topology, it will deploy developer portal on 6th node.

  - Supported Deployment Topologies